Go to main content

 Optimal recruitment begins well before the job posting is published.
 Precise definition of the need is the foundation of the entire process.

-The first step is to distinguish the immediate operational need from the medium-term strategic need.
+The first step consists of distinguishing the immediate operational need from the medium-term strategic need.
 The HR manager must collaborate with the operational manager to answer three fundamental questions:

-• What is the expected result from this position in the first 90 days?
+• What is the expected result of this position in the first 90 days?

 • What skills are absolutely non-negotiable?

-• What cultural profile corresponds to the team environment?
+• What cultural profile matches the team environment?

 This phase, often overlooked, is the one that determines the quality of applications received.
-A vague job description generates a high volume of irrelevant applications, mechanically lengthening processing times.
+A vague job description generates a high volume of irrelevant applications, mechanically lengthening processing time.

-Writing a job description compliant with labor law
+Writing the job description compliant with labor law

-In France, job offer drafting is regulated by Article L.5321-2 of the Labor Code, which prohibits any discriminatory mention.
+In France, the drafting of job postings is governed by article L.5321-2 of the Labor Code, which prohibits any discriminatory mention.
 The job description must mention:

 • The exact job title with conventional classification